 Dodge trucks are presented with a hard, tough tone.
 Apple products are advertised using modern, creative language.
 In what way does your tone determine your identity?

 Whatever it may be, it has to be maintained throughout each new project and campaign.
-Certainly, there is always room for changes and innovative new ideas that result in a new tone.
-However, this is typically rare and should be carefully examined before implementing.
+There is always room for changes and innovative new ideas that result in a new tone.
+However, this is rare and should be carefully examined before implementing.

 Ultimately, you don’t want to confuse your target market.
 If your tone is one of fierce, extreme demeanor in one advertisement, the following ad shouldn’t be a soft, fluffy tone.